Unique Gifts You Can Read, Drink, and Smell

 Perhaps you know a Civil War buff who loves holding history in their hands?
 If money is no object, I suggest the one-two punch of Ron Chernow’s excellent biography Grant *and* an original first or early edition of Ulysses S. Grant’s memoirs.

 Grant finished his autobiography while he was dying of throat cancer in 1885, and Mark Twain published it posthumously to enormous success, ensuring Grant’s family would be well provided for.
-It was published in 1885, and there are plenty of copies still available, some for as low as $100 – $200.
+It was published in 1885, and there are plenty of copies still available, some on eBay for as low as $100 – $200.
 A lot for a book, sure, but it’s a lovely investment if you’ve got the money and want to make sure you get in Grandpa’s will.